 This easy keto caramel slice is just so good!
-It’s a cheat’s version of millionaire’s shortbread, minus the carb load.
-There’s a quick no bake almond flour “shortbread” base, a creamy keto caramel layer and a crisp dark chocolate top.
-Low carb dessert heaven!
+It's a sugar-free version of millionaire's shortbread, minus the carb load.
+There's a quick no bake almond flour "shortbread" base, a creamy keto caramel layer and a crisp dark chocolate top.

 I love my sweet treats!
 There.
 I said it.

 We all know that in an ideal world we should be choosing celery sticks over desserts.
-But hey, life is all about balance.
+But life is about balance.
 And when the heart says dessert, the mind has to listen.
-As long as you make it sugar free and keto!
+As long as you make it sugar free!

 You can prep this beauty in just 20 minutes - then all you need is cool it in the fridge or freezer until your treat need strikes!